Introduction and Overview

 What it does: Each subsequent execution of

-commands allows users to search according to the current displayed list of contacts.undofind
+findcommands allows users to search according to the current displayed list of contacts.undofindcommand does the opposite and reverts the lastfindcommand executed. -

 Why we need this feature: NUSSU exco is an organization that will most likely be required to keep track of a large database of important contacts.
 Therefore it will be time-consuming and tedious to locate specific contact information from the database.
 A search pruning feature will resolve this problem as users will be able to narrow down the search space in discrete steps so that they could retrieve the information they want in smaller and readable chunks.